This exotic species may weight up to 1 pound. They’re 12–18″ long, from the nose to the tip of the tail. The tail is somewhat shorter than the body.

 Rat-proof your bird feeder with a baffle

 Clean up any unnecessary water as Norway rats need water daily in order to survive

 Remove their nesting sites:

 Keep stored items off the floor and away from walls.
 In a warehouse, paint a 12″ white band on the floor all the way around the room to make inspections easier, and to remind people to keep items away from the walls.

 Reduce clutter and remove cardboard boxes.

-Move firewood, junk piles, and garbage cans away from the house.
+Move firewood, rock piles, junk piles, and garbage cans away from the house.